jarabik8810/flex-panels-image-gallery/README.md

   How worsk JS in the project:

-  Ther is a const panels what contains the all HTML panel.
+  There is a const panels what contains the all HTML panel.
   Then the next step is a toggleOpen function which contains a this.classList.toggle('open') code .
 This code adds the open class to element which we click on.
   And then the next is a toggleActive function which contains an if statement which decides the e.propertyName.includes('flex') and then it is true then it gives a toggle classList which is open-active .
-  And more ther are two forEach() method which contain addEventListener() methods.
+  And more there are two forEach() method of the end of the codeblock which contain addEventListener() methods.